dbzx10299/graphql-fullstack-tutorial/README.md

 Each directory is a self-contained example application that demonstrates the usage of graphql.
 The idea was to start with a simple example of books with authors.
 A book can have one author, but an author can have many books.
 This structure is maintained throughout and each new directory slightly builds off the last one without creating a whole new schema which can be confusing for someone trying to learn graphql.

+# queries

+scroll to the bottom to see some basic query examples based off of this tutorial's schema

 # 01 - 04

 These are server side only, from the root you have to cd into the folder, run `npm install` and then `npm run devstart`.
 You will receive a link in the terminal specifying where to go to query the server.